Ullfis/aurelia-mdc-pages-animator/README.md

 Simple attribute to use on `router-view` to add `back` and `forward` classes during navigation in [Aurelia](http://aurelia.io) projects.

-The attribute will store a history and determine if router has navigated forward or back to previous route.
+The attribute will store a history and determine if router has navigated forward or back to previous routes.

 It will also listen to DOM events raised by [aurelia-animator-css](https://github.com/aurelia/animator-css) and hide scrollbars during animation.
 After animation the event `on-animation-done` is raised.